DavSanchez/davsanchez.github.io/posts/2019-07-27-blog-gitlab-hakyll.md

 ---
-title: Making a Hakyll Blog with GitLab Pages
+title: Making your own blog with GitLab Pages and Hakyll
 author: DavSanchez
 ---